 After so much time in Williams, and after much work on Space Oddity, we started the year by taking the boat on what was (for us) her first long sailing journey.
 The famous Canal Beagle or Beagle Channel cuts through Patagonia slightly above South America’s most southern cape (the Horn of course).
 In fact it consists of two forking channels which have a landmass of reasonable size, Isla Gordon, in the middle.
 In the course of a month we ascended one arm and descended the other arm and went round Isla Gordon in this way.

-Sailing in the Beagle (lots of nasty weather, lots of nice scenery)
+Sailing in the Beagle (nasty weather, nice scenery)

 The wind in southern Chile blows from the west almost invariably; we were beating along the north channel on our outward journey, and as it narrows sometimes to half a mile, much tacking about was necessary.
 As well as their narrowness the channels are tall-sided, carved out by now non-existent glaciers in between cliffs still glaciated today, and these tall sides divert the wind’s direction and funnel it or block it from place to place, gusting from 30 knots to nothing on a normal day.
 These redirected winds become williwaws if they strike down at the surface forcefully, and they’re then seen rushing over the water in what’s best described as a sort of spiralling cloud of spray, or better described as something not good to be getting hit by.
 So all of this made the sailing somewhat demanding technically, rather fun on those atypically sunny days which shone on the first week of our journey, more tiring in the freezing sleet which followed subsequently.
 On the return section we could run with the wind behind us the whole way, still taking some attention to steer but easier certainly.